ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-02-09-getting-involved.md

 I have little experience with open source, but currently I’m neither associated with nor active in any open source project.
 I want to be, and I have a good plan for it.
 From my experience, I believe it’s a good plan, so other people who want to get involved but struggle might find it helpful.
 Keep in mind this is **my plan** and may not suit everyone.

 #### Precaution
-> While many guides paint a rosy picture of open source contribution, be aware of these often-overlooked facts: You’ll get ignored often.
-Initial pull requests or comments might go unanswered.
-Stay patient and keep contributing—over time, consistent effort builds credibility.
-Also, gaining in-depth project knowledge is tough The ramp-up phase is challenging unless if you know someone directly and she can help you.
-Deep understanding of the codebase, culture, and workflows takes time and persistent effort.
+While many guides paint a rosy picture, keep in mind two key points:
+- Your initial issues, pull requests, and comments may be ignored—patience and persistence build credibility.
+- Ramping up is challenging; gaining deep understanding of the codebase, culture, and workflows takes time, especially without direct mentorship.

 0. Pick a beginner-friendly OSS, something that excites you.
 For example, if the project has [newbie friendly things in their README.md](https://github.com/Lightning-AI/lightning-thunder#get-involved), or [Contribution guide](https://github.com/triton-lang/triton/blob/main/CONTRIBUTING.md).
 You also see newbies are welcomed in their communication channel (e.g., Github issues, Discord).
 1. Find issues with [good first issue](https://github.com/iree-org/iree/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%20%F0%9F%8C%B1%22) tags on GitHub, or look for some TODO comments in the code, and resolve them.
 Then, write a comment on the issue or submit a PR solving that issue.
 Do this until one of the contributors to the project notices your existence.